EBF 301

 • Wind: Wind power generated almost no power until 2004.
 From 2004 until 2021 it rose to about 378 billion kWh, more than 25 times of 2004 generation level.

-Now that we have clarified the difference between renewable and non-renewable sources of energy, let’s have a look at the production and consumption of energy in the United States on a macro level.
+Now that we have clarified the difference between renewable and non-renewable sources of energy, let’s take a look at the production and consumption of energy in the United States on a macro level.